 AP Questions Type 5: Riemann Sum & Table Problems

-Tables may be used to test a variety of ideas in calculus including analysis of functions, accumulation, theory and theorems, and position-velocity-acceleration, among others.
-Numbers and working with numbers is part of the Rule of Four and table problems are one way this is tested.
+Information given in tables may be used to test a variety of ideas in calculus including analysis of functions, accumulation, theory and theorems, and position-velocity-acceleration, among others.
+Numbers and working with numbers are part of the Rule of Four and table problems are one way they are tested.
 This question often includes an equation in a latter part of the problem that refers to the same situation.

 What students should be able to do:

 - Find the average rate of change over an interval

 - Approximate the derivative using a difference quotient.
 Use the two values closest to the number at which you are approximating.
 This amounts to finding the slope or rate of change.
 Show the quotient even if you can do the arithmetic in your head and even if the denominator is 1.

 - Use a left-, right-, or midpoint- Riemann sums or a trapezoidal approximation to approximate the value of a definite integral using values in the table (typically with uneven subintervals).
 The Trapezoidal Rule, per se, is not required; it is expected that students will add the areas of a small number of trapezoids without reference to a formula.

 - Average value, average rate of change, Rolle’s theorem, the Mean Value Theorem, and the Intermediate Value Theorem.
 (See 2007 AB 3 – four simple parts that could be multiple-choice questions; the mean on this question was 0.96 out of a possible nine points.)